Health-Related Quality of Life Assessment within the Sexual and Gender Minority Cancer Population – DIVERSITY-QOL

 Future plans

-Start with interviews for objective 2 and 3 after ethical approval from collaborating institutes has been obtained and an issue list based on literature is complied and translated.
+Interviews for Objectives 2 and 3 will begin once ethical approval has been obtained from the collaborating institutes and an issue list based on the literature has been compiled and translated.

 If you are interested to join the project as collaborator, please send an e-mail to Dr. Tom Iepe Bootsma: diversity@erasmusmc.nl